splunk-soar-connectors/archer/README.md

 [create attachment](#action-create-attachment) - Create an attachment
 [get report](#action-get-report) - Get a list of tickets in a report
 [on poll](#action-on-poll) - Callback action for the on_poll ingest functionality
+[assign ticket](#action-assign-ticket) - Assign users and/or groups to Security Incidents
+[attach alert](#action-attach-alert) - Attach Security alert to Security Incident

 ## action: 'test connectivity'
 Validate the asset configuration for connectivity and field mapping